Planning Maps / Areas / Blue Mountains / Yellow Rock

 Is Yellow Rock flood-prone?

-Very little of Yellow Rock carries a mapped flood overlay.
+Flood mapping covers Yellow Rock and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Yellow Rock bushfire-prone?